Terraform

 [...]

-As you’ve probably noticed, those two examples are a bit different from one another.
-A big advantage of the Spacelift’s registry is that it provides an example for each module.
+As you’ve probably noticed, those examples are a bit different from one another.
+A big advantage of Spacelift’s registry is that it provides an example for each module.
 This means that you can check whether the source argument in your configuration is correct.
 Additionally, you can grab the entire example and use it as a template, filling in the blanks, and starting your work right away!

 Versions

 Versioning enables you to control what module changes should be introduced into your infrastructure.
 Why is it useful?
-It helps prevent the damage of your infrastructure caused by unpredictable updates or faulty code.
+It helps prevent damage to your infrastructure caused by unpredictable updates or faulty code.
 You probably know from experience that any update of software, packages, or applications on a production server can go wrong.
 This can also happen to Terraform modules, if they’re not kept under control.

 The syntax for version constraints is simple.
 Simply put, a version is a string containing one or more conditions.